rocketacademy/basics-sl-docs/day08-document-object-model/README.md

 Almost every website now uses the DOM to display things on the screen.
 Google Sheets is a good example (click [here](https://docs.google.com/spreadsheets/d/1LjRxTu0E9lwAPRYc_WFYsFEAA4WAEjAP65igIHm_PwY/edit?usp=sharing) for a sample template).

-Google sheets uses the DOM in combination with all of the data in the Google Sheets database to create and update the screen that users see.
+Google Sheets uses the DOM in combination with all of the data in the Google Sheets database to create and update the screen that users see.
 The data that is displayed on the page is represented as arrays and strings and objects inside the Google system (among other representations) and is displayed on the screen of the browser using the DOM.

 ### Code Examples and Discussion Questions

-**Question 1:** Copy all of the code below this question into your starter code root script.js.
-What does the first line where newButton is initialised do?
+**Question 1:** Copy all of the code below this question into your starter code home page script.js.
+What does the first line where `newButton` is initialised do?

 **Answer 1:** It selects the HTML element with the ID (marked by `#`) `submit-button` so that you can manipulate it in your JavaScript code.

 We can do a `console.log(newButton);` just to show students that the button is successfully selected.

-**Question 2:** Copy all of the code below this question into your starter code root script.js.
-Given this newButton variable, how will we change the text displayed in it to say "Click me!" instead?
+**Question 2:** Copy all of the code below this question into your starter code home page script.js.
+Given this `newButton` variable, how will we change the text displayed in it to say "Click me!" instead?

 **Answer 2:** We can do so this way: